-poets--Yeats, Lowell, and Frank O'Hara; she then shifted to questions of
+poets—Yeats, Lowell, and Frank O'Hara; she then shifted to questions of poetics in

-memoir, The Vienna Paradox and a collection of new essays Differentials:
+memoir The Vienna Paradox, and a collection of new essays Differentials: Poetry, Poetics, Pedagogy.

-Bronk, and The Mind's Landscape: William Bronk and Twentieth Century American
+Bronk and The Mind's Landscape: William Bronk and Twentieth Century American Poetry.

 DC: Why do you think abstract art is more accepted than abstract poetry?
 Does the aura of the museum offer a form of validity that poetry cannot access, or does the fissure go beyond the issue of institutions?